Fast data inversion for high-dimensional Ornstein-Uhlenbeck processes from noisy measurements: Fast and efficient estimation of high-dimensional dynamical systems

 with $\mathbf {\tilde z}(t)$ being a $d$-vector of latent processes. {{The latent process $\tilde z_l(t)$ is assumed to follow an integrated Brownian motion in \cite{segall1997time}.}} The Kalman filter is used for computing the posterior distribution of the latent process $\mathbf {\tilde z}(\cdot)$ and slip estimation.
 There are several restrictions in this approach.
 First, the latent process ${\tilde z}_l(\cdot)$ has the same covariance across $l=1,...,d$, yet the random latent factors can have different correlation length scales.
 Second, one needs to invert a $k\times k$ covariance matrix at each time in the Kalman filter, which is prohibitively slow when the number of GPS stations is moderately large.
 Third, selecting the number of latent factors is not discussed in this approach.

 The goal of this work is to develop a generally applicable approach and scalable algorithm for latent models for estimating the mean of the data and the posterior distribution of the latent variables.
 For estimating the slip rates in Cascadia between June and August in 2011, we found that the estimated slips had higher spatial correlation with independently detected tremor events not used in estimation.
-Furthermore, our method is {$500-1600$} times faster than the current method in our real application.
+Furthermore, our method is {$500-1600$} times faster than the {network inversion filter in \cite{segall1997time}} in our real application.
 The high scalability of our method enables abundant data from GPS networks to be jointly used for hazard quantification.